Guide to probate

 How are probate providers regulated?

-Administration of estates is not a regulated activity in England and Wales.
-However, solicitors and accountancy firms are regulated.
+While administration of estates is not a regulated activity in England and Wales, those accredited to provide probate – such as solicitors and accountancy firms – are regulated.

 Solicitors are regulated by the Solicitors' Regulation Authority or SRA (in England and Wales; Scotland and Northern Ireland have their own regulators).
-If you have problems, you can complain to the solicitors' firm and, if it's not resolved, you can go to the free Legal Ombudsman service for redress.
+If you have problems, in the first instance you should complain to the solicitors' firm.

-Solicitors are also required to have indemnity insurance for when things go wrong, including six years of additional ('run-off') cover if their firm closes, while the SRA's Solicitors' Indemnity Fund offers £1 million of further cover.
+Solicitors are required to have indemnity insurance for when things go wrong, including six years of additional ('run-off') cover if their firm closes.
+Furthermore, the SRA's Solicitors' Indemnity Fund offers £1 million of additional cover.

 What happens if something goes wrong with the probate process?

-Probate negligence.
-This is when a probate specialist fails to follow correct procedures, misses legal deadlines, or gives incorrect tax or legal advice to a client that results in financial loss.
+Probate negligence is when a probate specialist fails to follow correct procedures, misses legal deadlines, or gives incorrect tax or legal advice to a client that results in financial loss.

 If that doesn't work, and your claim is for less than £10,000, you could take it to the Small claims court.
 If the financial loss is more than £10,000, you'll need to appoint a solicitor to help to recover legal costs and get you compensation.